-Radiotherapy after mastectomy benefits women with breast cancer in 1-3 lymph nodesMarch 19th, 2014 in Cancer /
+Radiotherapy after mastectomy benefits women with breast cancer in 1-3 lymph nodesMarch 19, 2014 in Medicine & Health / Cancer

 Glasgow, UK: Women whose breast cancer has spread to just a few lymph nodes under their arm are less likely to have their disease recur or to die from it if they have radiotherapy after mastectomy, according to new research to be presented at the European Breast Cancer Conference (EBCC-9) on Thursday and published in The Lancet today.